S-Craig17/S-Craig17/README.md

 I am working on perfecting my skills to become a fullstack developer

-🔭 I’m currently working on an online manga bookstore
+🔭 I’m currently working on a few projects including a mini blog about my dog and an online manga website

 🌱 My goal is to continue to advance in my career